Tomasz-Lab/dynamo/README.md

 # Microbiome time series data reveal predictable patterns of change

+## Disclaimer

 This repository contains the source code used to generate figures for the manuscript *Microbiome time series data reveal predictable patterns of change*  [DOI: 10.1128/spectrum.04109-23](https://journals.asm.org/doi/full/10.1128/spectrum.04109-23) .
 To utilize the methods described in the manuscript for your own research, please clone or download dynamo library from: https://github.com/paula078/dynamo_library

 ## Overview